MileHacker Logo

 Live Music Venues

-• Taros: A well-known restaurant and bar with a popular rooftop terrace.
+• Taros: A well-known a place to eat and bar with a popular rooftop terrace.
 It often features live Gnawa music or other local bands in the evenings.

 • Cafes/Restaurants: Many in the medina and on the promenade host occasional live music performances, specifically traditional Moroccan or Gnawa music.